Skip to main content

 Heart health

-Heart health is one of the most common reasons people take CoQ10, and there is a lot of science to back up their choice.
+Heart health is one of the most common reasons people take CoQ10, and there’s a lot of science to back up their choice.
 In one compelling study of more than 400 participants over two years, there was a 15% difference in the occurrence of major adverse cardiovascular events.
+And a 2025 meta-analysis of 45 randomly controlled trials found that supplementation significantly reduced blood pressure without affecting heart rate.

 Liver health